teracyhq/blog/source/_posts/2016-09-22-how-to-develop-angular-2-applications-easily-with-docker-and-angular-cli.markdown

 **Note:**

-This post is outdated, please follow [How to develop Angular 2+ applications easily with Docker, angular-cli and angular-boilerplate](/2017/03/22/how-to-develop-angular-2-applications-easily-with-docker-angular-cli-and-angular-boilerplate/) blog post instead.
+This post is outdated, please follow the [How to develop Angular 2+ applications easily with Docker, angular-cli and angular-boilerplate](/2017/03/22/how-to-develop-angular-2-applications-easily-with-docker-angular-cli-and-angular-boilerplate/) blog post instead.

 -------